Research Data Guide

 Managing research data

-Research data should be cited for the same reasons as citing to journal articles and other types of publications require citations.
-Purpose of citing data is to acknowledge the original producer of the data and to help other researchers find the datasets otherwise enable reuse and verification of data, and allow the impact of data to be tracked.
+Research data and software should be cited for the same reasons as citing to journal articles and other types of publications require citations.
+The purpose of citing data is to acknowledge the original producer of the data and to help other researchers find the datasets otherwise enable reuse and verification of data, and allow the impact of data to be tracked.

 General formats for data citation.
 Examples: